-Key Milestones Status ECD 1 Develop mitigation strategies to get the payment right the first time On-Track Aug-21 2 Evaluate the ROI of the mitigation strategy At Risk Sep-21 3 Determine which strategies have the best ROI to prevent cash loss At Risk Sep-21 4 Implement new mitigation strategies to prevent cash loss On-Track Oct-21 5 Analyze results of implementing new strategies On-Track Sep-21 6 Achieved compliance with PIIA On-Track Sep-21 7 Identified any data needs for mitigation On-Track Sep-21
+Key I Milestones Status ECD 1 Develop mitigation strategies to get the payment right the first time Completed Aug-21 2 Evaluate the ROI of the mitigation strategy Completed Sep-21 3 Determine which strategies have the best ROI to prevent cash loss Completed Sep-21 4 Implement new mitigation strategies to prevent cash loss Completed Oct-21 5 Analyze results of implementing new strategies Completed Sep-21 6 Achieved compliance with PIIA Completed Sep-21 7 Identified any data needs for mitigation Completed Sep-21

-Goals towards Reducing Monetary Loss Status ECD Recovery Method Brief Description of Plans to Recover Overpayments Brief Description of Actions Taken to Recover Overpayments 1 Q3 2021 Reject electronic returns with missing or inconsistent information via math error.
-On-Track Sep-21 1 Recovery Activity IRS conducts post refund audits selected by the Dependent Database (DDb) to recapture payments that were made to ineligible taxpayers or payments in the wrong amount that were made to eligible taxpayers Examination Closures 2 2 Recovery Activity IRS matches payer information in the Information Returns Master file with taxpayer return information in the Individual Master File to verify the taxpayer reported all income as required.
+Goals towards Reducing Monetary Loss Status ECD Recovery Method Brief Description of Plans to Recover Overpayments Brief Description of Actions Taken to Recover Overpayments 1 Q4 2021 Reject electronic returns with missing or inconsistent information via math error.
+Completed Sep-21 1 Recovery Activity IRS conducts post refund audits selected by the Dependent Database (DDb) to recapture payments that were made to ineligible taxpayers or payments in the wrong amount that were made to eligible taxpayers.
+Examination Closures 2 Recovery Activity IRS matches payer information in the Information Returns Master file with taxpayer return information in the Individual Master File to verify the taxpayer reported all income as required.
 Post refund statutory adjustments occur.
-Document Matching 2 Conduct pre-refund audits.
-On-Track Sep-21 Q3 2021 3 Recovery Activity IRS sends letters to alert taxpayers that a qualifying child for the EITC claimed on their returns had also been claimed by another person.
-Taxpayers are informed to file amended return if the credit was claimed in error or in the incorrect amount.
+Document Matching 2 Q4 2021 Conduct pre-refund audits.
+Completed Sep-21 3 Recovery Activity IRS sends letters to alert taxpayers that a qualifying child for the EITC claimed on their returns had also been claimed by another person.
+Taxpayers are information to file amended return if the credit was claimed in error or in the incorrect amount.
 Soft Notices

-Accomplishments in Reducing Monetary Loss 1 Dependent Database Meeting - The IRS held its annual Dependent Database meeting with stakeholders in the Wage & Investment, Small Business & Self Employed, and IT divisions, to evaluate the effectiveness of prior-year compliance filters.
-Jun-21 2 2 Software Developer Working Group (SDWG) - Continued partnership with key tax software associations.
-The 3rd qtr.
-SDWG meeting was held to discuss concerns with preparer community related to record-keeping and requirements for due diligence.
-3 3 Two- and Ten-Year Bans - For FY 2021 through July, the IRS imposed two and ten-year bans for cases where the Service determined during EITC audits that the taxpayer intentionally disregarded the rules and regulations or committed fraud.
+Accomplishments in Reducing Monetary Loss 1 Refundable Credits Participation Working Group (RCPWG) - IRS continued to partner with internal and external stakeholders to explore opportunities to increase EITC participation.
+Sep-21 2 2 Software Developer Working Group (SDWG) - Continued partnership with key tax software associations.
+During the 4th quarter SDWG meeting, various due diligence scenarios were discussed based on audit concerns raised by the participants.
+3 Two- and Ten-Year Bans - Through September 2021, IRS imposed 1,501 two-year bans and 118 ten-year bans for examinations where the Service determined that the taxpayer intentionally disregarded the rules and regulations or committed fraud.
+Sep-21